vmware/vic/doc/user_doc/vic_admin/interop.md

 ## Multiple VLAN
 You can deploy and run Docker commands against a VCH on a vCenter appliance that has multiple portgroups on different VLANs within the datacenter.

-## Multiple VLAN
-You can deploy and run Docker commands against a virtual container host on a vCenter appliance that has multiple portgroups on different VLANs within the datacenter.

 <!--
 ## vSphere Instant Clone
 vSphere Integrated Containers Engine allows you to create and run multiple containers rapidly with minimal overhead using vSphere 6 Instant Clone technology, which provisions child VMs forked directly from a parent VM template running a Linux kernel. vSphere Integrated Containers Engine creates the kernel and a few supporting resources to run containers using Photon OS technology.